DebadritaMahapatra/D.Mahapatra/README.md

    [***You like what you see?
 Nominate me for GitHub Stars!***](https://stars.github.com/nominate/)

-   Cyber Security made me fall in love with coding and building exciting products!
+   Computer made me fall in love with coding and building exciting products!
 I have a soft spot for technology and communities ❤

 * 🌍  I'm based in Nabadwip, West Bengal, India.
 * 🌍  Currently Studying at JIS College of Engineering